 As a result, creating a straight line can be done by entering a linear function like 2*x+10.

 If you select the parametric option, you can define formulas for X and Y separately.
 That means you can draw all kinds of funky lines.

-The great thing about these equation driven curves is that you can drag them after they have been defined.
+The great thing about these equation driven curves is that you can drag them after you define them.
 When you unlock the endpoints, you can even drag and redefine those.

 Once you enter a 3D sketch you will get the option of adding a 3D curve using the menu shown below.

 In conclusion: curves in 3D can be used to create spirals, springs, staircases and zig-zag lines.
-Just play with them and see what happens.
+So just play with them and see what happens.